thybag/quick-spot/readme.md

 At minimum both `target` and either `data` or `url` must be provided to the quickspot attach method.

 If a JSON object has a "url" attribute quick-spot will attempt to redirect to that URL when the result is clicked.
-If no url attribute is found quick spot will instead simply populate the attached search box with the value it has found (similar to a type-ahead).
+If no URL attribute is found quick spot will instead simply populate the attached search box with the value it has found (similar to a type-ahead).
 If you would like to do something more clever here, please refer to `option.click_handler`.

 * `option.target` - The target option should either be the DOM node, or the ID of the DOM node, for the search box you would like quickspot to attach a search to.
 (Can also be a callback)
 * `option.url` - The url option can be used to provide the path to the JSON file containing the information you wish to search on.